ar1valdi/Jazz_Website/Version 1 - PHP/README.md

-# My_Hobby_Web_Page
+# Jazz Website (PHP)

-Site wrtitten in PHP about my hobby (articles are copied from wikipedia).
+Site about jazz wrtitten in PHP (articles are copied from wikipedia).
 It includes various mechanismes such as:

 ## PHP